You should know that the articles of a company govern the transfer of shares in a private company.

-One of the important features of the securities of a company is their transferability.
-Companies Act, 2013 under Section 44 provides that the shares, debentures or other interest of the member of a company are moveable property and hence are transferable in the manner as provided in the company’s articles of association.
+Section 44 of the Companies Act, 2013 provides that the shares, debentures or other interest of the member of a company are moveable property.
+Hence, they're transferable in the manner as provided in the company’s articles of association.

-Table of Content:
+Table of Contents:

 Consult: Top Corporate Law Lawyers in India

-Generally, securities of a company are freely transferable though there may be certain restrictions imposed on the transfer of shares of the private company as provided in their articles.
+Generally, securities of a company are freely transferable though there may be certain restrictions on the transfer of shares of the private company as provided in their articles.

-Form SH 4 is needed to be sent to the company by the transferor or the transferee of the shares within sixty days from the date of execution of share transfer agreement along with the share transfer certificate or certificate relating to securities.
+One needs to send the Form SH 4 to the company by the transferor or the transferee of the shares within 60 days from the date of execution of share transfer agreement.
+Along with the share transfer certificate or certificate relating to securities.

-Transfer of shares partly paid shall not be registered by the company unless a notice in the form SH 5 has been issued to the buyer of shares and has obtained a No Objection Letter from the buyer within two weeks from the date of receipt of a notice.
+Also one must obtain a No Objection Letter from the buyer within two weeks from the date of receipt of a notice.

-Time limit on Issuing Share transfer Certificate
+Time Limit on Issuing Share Transfer Certificate

-All the share transfer certificates have to delivered by the company within a period of one month from the date of receipt of the share transfer agreement or the share transfer certificate by the company.
+One has to deliver all the share transfer certificates by the company within a period of one month from the date of receipt of the share transfer agreement or the share transfer certificate by the company.